bethanyryalls/professional-readme-generator/README/README.md

   ## Installation

-  To intsall the necessary dependencies, run the following command: ``` npm install ```
+  To install the necessary dependencies, run the following command: ``` npm install ```

   ## Usage

-  You can use the application by running ` node index.js`
+  You can use this application by running `node index.js`

   ## License